Yusun22/03_Crypto_Arbitrage/README.md

 # Crypto Arbitrage Calculations

 ### This is a cryptocurrency arbitrage analysis of bitcoin's historical data from January - March 2018 on two different platforms: Bitstamp and Coinbase.
-Analysis and alculations were made after preparing and cleaning the data.
+Analysis and calculations were made after preparing and cleaning the data.

 ---

 ## Technologies

-This project leverages python 3.7 and Jupyter lab notebook was used to run all analysis.
+This project leverages python 3.9 and Jupyter lab notebook was used to run all analysis.

 ---